Getting uAgent addresses π€π«

 function, we will print the relatedFetch Network address

-:fetch-address.pyfrom uagents import Agent alice = Agent(name="alice", seed="alice recovery phrase") print("Fetch network address: ", alice.wallet.address())
+fetch_address.pyfrom uagents import Agent agent = Agent(name="alice", seed="alice recovery phrase") print("Fetch network address: ", agent.wallet.address()) if __name__ == "__main__": agent.run()

 The output would be as follows:

-Print uAgent name and address using Context class
+Print agent name and address using name

-class imported from the uagents
+using the uagents

 -

-: which returns the provided name of the agent, if specified, otherwise, if the agent's name is not explicitly set, then it will use the first ten characters of the agent's address as its name. -
+: this returns the provided name of the agent, if specified, otherwise, if the agent's name is not explicitly set, then it will use the first ten characters of the agent's address as its name. -

 .
 This address is essential for other agents to interact with your agent.

-Let's get started and use the Context
+Let's get started and use the agent

-class to make our agent print its name and address!
+object to make our agent print its name and address!

 Walk-through